happypeter/gitbeijing/_posts/2010-8-25-sudir-into-repo.md

     git filter-branch --prune-empty --subdirectory-filter sudir master

-if there is a file outside `sudir`, now you move it into `sudir`. with all its historybe kept?
+_Q:_if there is a file outside `sudir`, now you move it into `sudir`. will all its historybe kept?

-NO, as my test shows, all the commits out of `sudir` is lost. if you want all the commits, try to use
+_A:_NO, as my test shows, all the commits out of `sudir` are lost. if you want all the commits, try to use

     git log --follow -p filename